Why Most People Fail to Track Progress

 • Maximum recoverable volume: 20-25 sets per muscle group per week

-• Sweet spot for most people: 12-18 sets per muscle group per week
+• Sweet spot: 12-18 sets per muscle group per week

 Method 6: Recovery Metrics